Syyrion/ti84hid/README.md

 # ti84hid
-A Z80 assembly program for TI-84 calculators
+A Z80 assembly program for TI-84 calculators for mouse and keyboard control.